Search

 Jussie Smollett’s journey as an artist and advocate is a testament to the power of resilience and the importance of mental health awareness in the Black community.

-“The Last Holiday” is more than just a film; it’s a beacon of hope that encourages young Black boys to embrace their emotions, seek help, and understand that their stories matter.
+“The Lost Holliday” is more than just a film; it’s a beacon of hope that encourages young Black boys to embrace their emotions, seek help, and understand that their stories matter.

 As the film prepares for release, Smollett continues to advocate for positive change, reminding us all of the vital role that empathy, understanding, and storytelling play in healing and empowerment.
 In a world where mental health conversations are increasingly necessary, Smollett stands at the forefront, championing a future where every voice is heard and valued.